-Following the September 2018 Fall collaboration meeting, the Mercer University with Dr. Frank McNally as the institutional lead joined the IceCube Collaboration.
+Following the September 2018 Fall collaboration meeting, the Mercer University with Dr. Frank McNally as the institutional lead, and Karlsruhe Institute of Technology (KIT) with Dr. Ralph Engel as the institutional lead, joined the IceCube Collaboration.

-As of October 2018, the IceCube Collaboration consists of 49 institutions in 12 countries (26 U.S. and Canada, 19 Europe and 4 Asia Pacific).
+As of February 2019, the IceCube Collaboration consists of 50 institutions in 12 countries (26 U.S. and Canada, 20 Europe and 4 Asia Pacific).